UMM-CSci-3601-S17/digital-display-garden-iteration-3-sixguysburgers-fries/README.md

 This repository is a fork from [Iteration 2 , _Team Grimaldi_](https://github.com/UMM-CSci-3601-S17/digital-display-garden-iteration-2-grimaldi), who forked from [Iteration 1 , Team _Claude Arabo_](https://github.com/UMM-CSci-3601-S17/digital-display-garden-iteration-1-claudearabo).

+### Note, for fixing self-port locks:
+##### Step One: Find the Process that's hoarding the port
+##### Step Two: Kill the Process

+This only works if you accidently locked the port on yourself, otherwise seek an admin or restart the computer.
+However, restarting the computer is frowned upon in the lab.

+to kill the process type: "kill PID"
+For example:
+$ kill 3944
+$
+If nothing is returned, the the process was successfully killed.

+Finding the PID is a lot harder.
+Three methods are shown for reduncancy's sake.

+METHOD 1: Use Fuser.

+$ fuser 4567/tcp
+<pre>4567/tcp:            10030</pre>
+$ kill 10030

+METHOD 2: Try using netstat(works best with full-screen terminal), find the port number under Local Address, follow the row to the last column for the PID.

+$ netstat -tulpn
+<pre>tcp6       0      0 :::4567                 :::\*                    LISTEN      10123/java</pre>
+$ kill 10123

+METHOD 3: Type top, and pick a random Java process.
+If it doesn't work, keep trying!

+$ top
+<pre>10123 mitch809     . . .      java</pre>
+$ kill 10123

 ## Purchased Stories
 * Updating the Database
 * Graphical Data Representation